Suko/forecaster-enterprise/docs/archive/simulation/SIMULATION_SCALING_200_PRODUCTS.md

 # Simulation Scaling: 200 Products Analysis

+> **🛑 DEPRECATED**: This document has been archived as the scaling concerns have been addressed through implementation work
+>
+> **Date Archived**: 2025-12-29
+>
+> This content is no longer maintained.
+Please refer to the consolidated documentation for current information.

 **Goal**: Run simulations for 200 products to check:
 1. **Global inventory level** (aggregated across all products)
 2. **Stockout potential reductions** vs real data